sherylg343/smarthome/README.md

 #### Wireframe Mock-Ups:
-After reviewing the User Stories and evaluating the Features, the following mockups were designed for the 3 primary screen sizes using Balsamiq software (https://basamiq.com).
+After reviewing the User Stories and evaluating the Features, the following mockups were designed for the 3 primary screen sizes using [Balsamiq software](https://basamiq.com).
 The website was created using a mobile-first design philosophy.

 <div style="text-align:center;">
 [Mobile](https://sherylg343.github.io/smarthome/master/README-assets/smart_home_mobile.pdf)